WWIV: The switch to C++

-After Borland released Turbo Pascal 4.0 and changed the structure of how compiled programs behaved—which made "chained" sub-programs such as the popular game Trade Wars II and Geopolitik impossible to run—Bell switched to Borland C++, which allowed for remote shell operations and easy porting of the old games and utilities written for the Pascal versions.
+After Borland released Turbo Pascal 4.0 in 1987 and changed the structure of how compiled programs behaved—which made "chained" sub-programs such as the popular game Trade Wars II and Geopolitik impossible to run—Bell switched to Turbo C, which allowed for remote shell operations and easy porting of the old games and utilities written for the Pascal versions.
 Until WWIV version 5.x, WWIV was written in C. For the open-source release, WWIV was converted to C++.

 Bell also modified the base source so that multiple instances of the BBS could be running on the same system, with nonconflicting access to the various user databases.
-This was done to not only allow multiple-line BBSs to exist using WWIV, but to allow all WWIV sysops to access their own BBS without having to wait for a user to log off and/or be rude and kick them off.
-One other side-effect of the multi-line capability was that IBM's OS/2—specifically the Warp version—became a popular choice for some WWIV sysops, as the default two instance configuration could easily run under the most basic OS/2 system with ease.
+This was done to not only allow multiple-line BBSes to exist using WWIV, but to allow all WWIV sysops to access their own BBS without having to wait for a user to log off and/or be rude and kick them off.
+One other side-effect of the multi-line capability was that IBM's OS/2—specifically the Warp version—became a popular choice for some WWIV sysops, as the default two instance configuration could easily run under the most basic OS/2 system.
 In the BBS world, WWIV was referred to sometimes as the "only killer app for OS/2, and it wasn't even written for it!".
-WWIV did run well even in Microsoft Windows, though—often better than Windows-native BBSs—because DOS applications ran preemptively, even with Windows 3.1.
+WWIV did run well in Microsoft Windows—often better than Windows-native BBSes—because DOS applications run preemptively, even with Windows 3.1.
 WWIV also ran well under Quarterdesk's DESQview and DESQVIEW/X multitasking shells.